Western Railway Museum: History

 The Bay Area Electric Railroad Association was started by a group of San Francisco Bay Area rail fans in 1946.
 The group was specifically interested in electric traction, more than main line railroads.
 Other groups such as the California/Nevada Historical Society usually had meetings and excursions on main line subjects.
 BAERA held monthly social meetings, frequently showing members slides and movies to the group.
 The BAERA also had excursions on the many street car lines and Interurbans in the Bay Area.
 As a result of an excursion over the Key System the Association purchased Key System 271 a wooden street car that had started out in Lehigh Valley, Pennsylvania.
 Soon other cars were given by members or purchased for the Association.
 These included Sacramento Northern 62, a Birney street car built in 1920.
 The car ran local service in Chico, California until 1947 and had the last 5-cent fare in the State of California.

 A number of passenger and work cars were obtained when the Key System abandoned operation of its last rail line across the Bay Bridge in 1958.
-But time, money and effort needed in constantly moving the equipment from place convinced the members that a permanent location for their railway museum was needed.
+But time, money and effort needed in constantly moving the equipment from place to place convinced the members that a permanent location for their railway museum was needed.
 Property was located at Rio Vista Junction, a former station stop along the Sacramento Northern Railway near Suisun, California in 1960.
 BAERA became a 501(c)(3) non-profit educational corporation in the 1960s, and created as its major project the California Railway Museum.
 At the beginning of 1985, the museum was renamed the Western Railway Museum, to avoid confusion with the California State Railroad Museum.
 Significant events at the Western Railway Museum include: purchase of 22 miles of Sacramento Northern in 1994, dedication of a Visitors Center in 2001, and starting in 2002, construction of the Loring Jensen Memorial Car House with attendant fire suppression system, officially opened in May 2008.

-The Association also publishes a newsletter called the Review.
+The Association also publishes a quarterly newsletter called the Review.